josephtyler/railsunittest/README.md

 Rails Testing
 =============

-This is an example application utilizing rails built it unit testing and functional testing.
+A demonstration of Rails' built-in unit testing and functional testing.

 This was built using Ruby 2.0.0, Rails 4.0.1, and Postgres 9.1.